-- Carbon fixation potential and water use efficiency of all species/cultivars during one year are presented in Figures 1 and 2, respectively. - ✓ The warm-season species Tifgreen 328 bermudagrass demonstrated the greatest carbon fixation potential under the parameters of this study (Fig. 1).
-Of the cool-season species, the highest carbon fixation potential was detected in Bayside Blend (80% Kentucky bluegrass/20% perennial ryegrass).
-It appeared that shoot density might play an important role in carbon fixation potential of turfgrasses. - ✓ Data from Fig. 2 substantiates the greater water use efficiency (WUE) of warm-season turfgrasses compared to cool-season turfgrasses. - ✓ Highest WUE was determined for common St. Augustinegrass for the warm-season turfgrass species and, once again, Bayside Blend Kentucky bluegrass and perennial ryegrass for the cool-season turf. - These data are "preliminary" in the sense of statistical evaluation and interpretation and thus should not be used for demonstrating superiority of one species/cultivar over another.
+- ✓ Water use efficiency of all selected species/cultivars during May September 2011 are presented in Figure 1. - ✓ Data from Fig. 2 substantiates the greater water use efficiency (WUE) of warm-season turfgrasses compared to cool-season turfgrasses. - Highest WUE under deficit irrigation was measured on Tifdwarf bermudagrass for the warmseason turfgrass species and, once again, Bayside Blend Kentucky bluegrass and perennial ryegrass for the cool-season turf. - Kurapia was planted in May 2011 and required time to establish during much of the evaluation period.
+Thus, low WUE was indicative of bare ground during establishment. - ✓ These data are "preliminary" in the sense of statistical evaluation and interpretation and thus should not be used for demonstrating superiority of one species/cultivar over another.